peteroupc/html3dutil/doc/tutorial-camera.md

 There are other kinds of possible projections, such as oblique projections or isometric projections.
-For these and other projections, you can specify a custom projection matrix to the 3D scene using the [`setProjectionMatrix()`](http://peteroupc.github.io/html3dutil/H3DU.Batch3D.html#.setProjectionMatrix) method.
+For these and other projections, you can specify a custom projection matrix using the [`setProjectionMatrix()`](http://peteroupc.github.io/html3dutil/H3DU.Batch3D.html#.setProjectionMatrix) method.